vorpalnet/blade/proto/player/README.md

 registered one) and installs its factory on `MediaCallflow`.
 Nothing here is tied to any particular media server — that lives entirely behind the driver.

-In the Vorpal deployment the driver is a **JSR-309 media controller driver**, deployed alongside as a runtime artifact.
-The app has **zero compile dependency on the driver** — swap the driver, swap the media server.
+Deploy any JSR-309 driver alongside it; see the driver's documentation.
+The app has **zero compile dependency on the driver**, so swapping the driver swaps the media server.

 ## The callflow